cowprotocol/cow-flashloan-tester/README.md

 You will need to deposit enough tokens in Aave so that an big enough amount can be withdrawn and used to trade for the borrowed token.

 ### 6. Create the deposit and borrow in Aave
 In Aave, create a new deposit (`Assets to supply`) with the collateral token and a new borrow (`Assets to borrow`) with the selected borrowed token.
+This must be done with the Safe wallet.

 The deposit and borrow amounts must be bigger/equal than the intended amounts to trade.